meza/trance-stack/README.md

 > **Warning**
 > **This stack is typescript and NPM only for now.**
 >
 > The NPM requirement comes from the GitHub actions scripts.
-I will make it possible to use both pnpm and yarn soon but it
+I will make it possible to use both pnpm and yarn soon, but it
 > requires a bit more time and I would love to get feedback on the stack until then.

 ## Quick Start